flexyford/impagination/README.md

 available.
 This can be useful when rendering native scrollbars or other UI elements that indicate the overall length of a list.
 If `stats` are never updated, then the dataset will just expand indefinitely.
-Now our dataset looks like this:
+Now our state looks like this:

+> Note `x` indicates that the record is not yet requested

 ```
             Read